 Our company is a diverse collective of dancers and musicians who hail from a multitude of disciplines and backgrounds.
-The majority of our company members are celebrated artists in their own right, having toured internationally as leading performers and choreographers in shows such as "Riverdance" and "Swing!".
+The majority of our company members are celebrated artists in their own light, having toured internationally as leading performers and choreographers in shows such as "Riverdance" and "Swing!".
 Many of our dancers grew up dancing in our own dance institute.

 Livia Drapkin Vanaver

+Bill has taught World Dance and Music at Bard and Skidmore Colleges.
 Since 1985, he has brought his American and World Music and Dance into the classroom as a lead Teaching Artist with The Vanaver Caravan.

 He has worked closely with students as well as classroom and music teachers to broaden their multi-cultural music, song and movement repertoire.
-Bill's work on the album "Pastures of Plenty", (a composition of Woody Guthrie's American folk songs) won WKZE's Best Independently Produced Folk Album of the Year Award in the year 2000.
+Bill's varied arrangements from swing to bluegrass and beyond on "Pastures of Plenty", (an album of Woody Guthrie's American folk songs) won WKZE's Best Independently Produced Folk Album of the Year Award in the year 2000.